raoul2000/js-playground/example-scraper/miner/README.md

 }
 ```
 If no **type** is provided, **text** is default.
-If the property value is a string, then it is assumed to be the selecor.
+If the property value is a string, then it is assumed to be the selector.
 If it's an array, it must contain
-one single item assued to be the selector.
+one single item assumed to be the selector.
 The property type is an array.

 ## Primitive Type Property